 You will also slip into pure release, deep down within.

 Dear woman, it will come.
-It needs no instruction, no help, from you
+Needs no instruction, no help, from you

-then you will float into the arms of the mother and be renewed.
+float into the arms of the mother, come home, be renewed.

 Such gifts are abundant as your blood flows.